Ezekiel: Ezekiel's Tomb, Iraq

-Ezekiel's Tomb is located in Al Kifl, Iraq, near Babylon.
-Historically an important Jewish site, the Al-Nukhailah Mosque for Shia Muslims was constructed over it.
+Ezekiel's Tomb is located in al-Kifl, Iraq, near Babylon.
+Historically an important Jewish site, the Nukhailah Mosque for Shi'a Muslims was constructed over it.
 Due to the Jewish exodus from Iraq in the 1950s, the presence of the Iraqi Jewish community has diminished, although a disused synagogue remains in place at the location.
 In 2020, work was reportedly underway to transform the synagogue into a mosque.

 Tomb at Ergani, Turkey

 A tomb in the Ergani District of Diyarbakır Province in Turkey is also believed to be the resting place of Ezekiel.
 It is located 5 km from the city centre on a hill, where it is revered and visited by local Muslims, called Makam Dağı.

 In popular culture

 Ezekiel is portrayed by Darrell Dunham in a 1979 episode of the television series Our Jewish Roots (1978–).